steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Multi-Level-System-Menus.md

 ---

 For most applications, standard menus are well suited to select options from a list of strings, e.g., a menu that contains various filter types.
-If the number of entries is too high, one loses the overview and a subdivided menu would be advantageous.
-To achieve a subdivided menu, you must implement the menu entries as a stringlist parameter with strings in the following notation:
+However, if the number of entries is too high, for example, a subdivided menu might be preferable.
+To create a subdivided menu, you must implement the menu entries as a stringlist parameter with strings in the following notation:

 ``/Folder/Subfolder/../Menu Entry``